About the Pre-Law Center

 The UIS Pre-Law Center is housed in the College of Public Affairs and Administration, which is at the forefront of the campus’ mission of public affairs, service, and engagement.
 The College takes full advantage of UIS’ proximity to the state capital of Illinois, the headquarters of state agencies and non-profit organizations, the Illinois state court system, the Illinois State Library, and the Abraham Lincoln Presidential Library.

-- For more information on the Downstate Innocence Project, please visit the website at http://www.uis.edu/innocenceproject/.
+- For more information on the Illinois Innocence Project, please visit the website at https://www.uis.edu/innocenceproject/.